qsimeon/worm-graph/README.md

       - varying dataset sizes.
       - difference between training one one worm versus many worms.
       - change how long the dataset you use from each worm.
-- tangible goal for next week
+- Tangible goal for next week
    - scaling law plots!